microsoft/StudentsAtBuild/Social2020/notes/StudentZone2020TK.md

-# Hello From Vancouver Canada!
+# TonyKoo Saying Hello From Vancouver Canada!

 Super Excited to be Part of the MS Build 2020 Experience!